-- In Arkansas, most areas of the state receive over forty inches of rain per year, use water quality testing and soil tests to identify high salt, bi-carbonates or other problem areas. - Use salt-tolerant varieties of turf and plants to mitigate saline conditions resulting from an alternative water supply or source, if necessary. - Amend sodic water systems appropriately (with gypsum or an appropriate ion) to minimize sodium buildup in soil. - Flush with freshwater or use amending materials regularly to move salts out of the root zone and/or pump brackish water to keep salts moving out of the root zone. - Monitor sodium and bicarbonate buildup in the soil using salinity sensors. - Routinely monitor shallow groundwater table of freshwater for saltwater intrusion or contamination of heavy metals and nutrients. - Reclaimed, effluent, and other non-potable water supply mains must have a thorough cross-connection and backflow prevention device in place and operating correctly. - Post signage in accordance with local utility and state requirements when reclaimed water is in use. - Account for the nutrients in effluent (reuse/reclaimed) water when making fertilizer calculations. - Monitor reclaimed water tests regularly for dissolved salt content. - Where practical, use reverse-osmosis filtration systems to reduce chlorides (salts) from saline groundwater.
+- Use alternative water supplies/sources, such as treated municipal wastewater, that are appropriate and sufficiently available to supplement water needs. - Use salt-tolerant varieties of turf and plants to mitigate saline conditions resulting from an alternative water supply or source, if necessary. - Amend sodic water systems appropriately (with gypsum or an appropriate ion) to minimize sodium buildup in soil. - Flush soils with freshwater as needed or use amending materials regularly to move salts out of the root zone and/or pump brackish water to keep salts moving out of root zone.

+- Monitor sodium and bicarbonate buildup in soil using salinity sensors. - Routinely monitor the shallow groundwater table of freshwater for contamination of salts, heavy metals, and nutrients. - Reclaimed, effluent, and other non-potable water supply mains must have a thorough cross-connection and backflow prevention device in place and operating correctly. - Post signage in accordance with local utility and state requirements when reclaimed water is in use. - Account for the nutrients in effluent (reuse/reclaimed) water when making fertilizer calculations.

-- Monitor the quantity of water withdrawn to avoid aquatic life impairment. - Identify appropriate water supply sources that meet seasonal and bulk water allocations for grow-in and routine maintenance needs.
+- Monitor reclaimed water tests regularly for dissolved salt content. - Where practical, use reverse-osmosis filtration systems to reduce salts in water supplies. - Monitor the quantity of water withdrawn to avoid aquatic life impairment. - Identify appropriate water supply sources that meet seasonal and bulk water allocations for grow-in and routine maintenance needs.